 We suggest you get several quotes for these services, as prices may vary.
 As a result, when you receive multiple quotes, you can more easily decide which cable and internet services provider offers the best value.

-Oftentimes, if you turn off your current services prior to moving to your new location, you can negotiate a better rate than you had previously at your old location, as they will consider you a new customer.
+Oftentimes, if you turn off your current services before moving to your new location, you can negotiate a better rate than you had previously at your old location, as they will consider you a new customer.

 Are You Relocating to CT?

 To give you a head start, we have listed the largest cable and internet companies in Connecticut below.
-Again, we suggest getting this decision made prior to moving to your new home because you may just want to relax after your move and perhaps watch a great movie!
+Again, we suggest getting this decision made before moving to your new home because you may just want to relax after your move and perhaps watch a great movie!

 The next thing you should focus on is who to contact to get your water turned on in your new location.
 That way, you can contact the company in advance and ensure that you have water available in your new home, as soon as you arrive.
 This will surely be an important item to check off your list because there is nothing better than taking a hot shower after a long day of moving!